LycheeOrg/Lychee-front/README.md

 echo "\n${GREEN}pre commit hook finish${NO_COLOR}\n"
 ```

-This can easilly be installed by doing:
+This can easily be installed by doing:

 ```
 cp pre-commit ../../.git/modules/public/Lychee-front/hooks